 Morgan PJ, Young MD, Lloyd AB, Wang ML, Eather N, Miller A, et al., 'Involvement of Fathers in Pediatric Obesity Treatment and Prevention Trials: A Systematic Review', PEDIATRICS, 139 (2017) [C1] DOI 10.1542/peds.2016-2635

-Systematic review of 213 RCTs that was featured in global news reports via Reuters International news agency and revealed the dearth of father involvement in pediatric obesity interventions.
+Systematic review of 213 RCTs and revealed the dearth of father involvment in paediatric obesity interventions.
+Was featured in global news reports via Reuters International news agency.

 Reports outcomes of the multi-award winning DADEE program.
 The first RCT in any field that has targeted the father-daughter relationship.

-Reports positive outcomes from the world’s first lifestyle program targeting fathers.
+Reports positive outcomes from the world’s first lifestyle program targeting fathers and their children.